Heart Failure Overview

 When someone develops heart failure, the condition will present itself in one of three ways:

 At Tampa General Hospital, our cardiologists work together to diagnose and provide treatment for patients whose hearts are no longer able to function properly.
-In 2015, TGH became the only hospital in Hillsborough County and one of only 10 hospitals in Florida to receive full heart failure accreditation from the Society of Cardiovascular Patient Care (SCPC) for our expertise and the high quality of care that we provide to our patients.
+In 2017, TGH was the only hospital in Hillsborough County and one of 12 hospitals in Florida to receive full heart failure accreditation from the American College of Cardiology Accreditation Service for our expertise and the high quality of care that we provide to our patients.
 We offer a variety of treatments, including the implantation of a mechanical circulatory support device, often referred to as a ventricular assist device (VAD), and a heart transplant.
-And, we been noted for our success in providing cardiac care, earning recognition from U.S. News & World Report as one of America's Best Hospitals for Cardiology & Heart Surgery.
+And, we have been noted for our success in providing cardiac care, earning recognition from U.S. News & World Report as a High Performing Hospital for Heart Failure.

 To be referred to a heart failure specialist with Tampa General Hospital, please visit our online PhysicianFinder or call 1-800-822-DOCS (3627)